-1. Architectural sets & scenic: The guest should be completely engulfed in a new world, and the architecture should be designed to accomplish this task.
-In an ideal world, no expense should be spared to painstakingly recreate exquisite environments.
+1. Architectural Sets & Scenics: The guest should be completely engulfed in a new world, and the architecture should be designed to accomplish this task.
+In an ideal world, no expense should be spared to painstakingly recreate authentic environments.
 Elements should be placed in the environment that reinforces the fact that this is indeed a special world.
 The goal is to create a complete envelope around the guest.
 In the real world, budgets are always a factor, so one cannot construct an entire new world.
-This world has limits, but it extends as far as the guest is allowed to see.
+This world has limits, but it extends only as far as the guest is allowed to see.

-Even when budgets and scenes are being cut it is wise to remember the words of Eddie Sotto, “Always keep the fire in the dragon’s breath.”
+Even when the budget is cut, it is wise to remember the words of Eddie Sotto, “Always keep the fire in the dragon’s breath”.
 Keep the important elements, and hide other exposed areas in the dark.
 One must always strive to avoid many common design pitfalls where some of the outside world leaks inside and ruins the immersive environment.
-A few examples of this include: exposed doors, broken sets, and exit signs and trash dtropped by previous guests.
+A few examples of this include: Exposed doors, broken sets, and exit signs and trash dropped by previous guests.

 3. Lighting: When lighting is done well, people generally comment on how good the architecture looks.
 However, when the lighting is done poorly, people are usually very quick to criticize the lighting design.

 Lighting is very important to the success of an immersive themed attraction.
 There are two primary types of lighting in themed entertainment design: architectural lighting, and show lighting.
 Each has different functions, but both are necessary.

 Architectural lighting is the lighting that reveals common architectural interiors and exteriors, including the landscaping.
 Care should be taken to reveal the most important objects (called “tasks”) in the area.
 This lighting consists of ordinary light fixtures, and is used to guide the guests and make normal environments seem more pleasant or work easier.